Retina: Uncommon treatment modalities

-Transplantation of retinas has been attempted, but without much success.
+Transplantation of retinae has been attempted, but without much success.
 At MIT, The University of Southern California, RWTH Aachen University, and the University of New South Wales, an "artificial retina" is under development: an implant which will bypass the photoreceptors of the retina and stimulate the attached nerve cells directly, with signals from a digital camera.

 History

 Around 300 BCE, Herophilos identified the retina from dissections of cadaver eyes.
 He called it the arachnoid layer, from its resemblance to a spider web, and retiform, from its resemblance to a casting net.
 The term arachnoid came to refer to a layer around the brain; the term retiform came to refer to the retina.

 Between 1011 and 1021 CE, Ibn Al-Haytham published numerous experiments demonstrating that sight occurs from light reflecting from objects into the eye.
 This is consistent with intromission theory and against emission theory, the theory that sight occurs from rays emitted by the eyes.
 However, Ibn Al-Haytham decided that the retina could not be responsible for the beginnings of vision because the image formed on it was inverted.
 Instead he decided it must begin at the surface of the lens.

 In 1604, Johannes Kepler worked out the optics of the eye and decided that the retina must be where sight begins.
 He left it up to other scientists to reconcile the inverted retinal image with our perception of the world as upright.

 In 1894, Santiago Ramón y Cajal published the first major characterization of retinal neurons in Retina der Wirbelthiere (The Retina of Vertebrates).

 George Wald, Haldan Keffer Hartline, and Ragnar Granit won the 1967 Nobel Prize in Physiology or Medicine for their scientific research on the retina.

-A recent University of Pennsylvania study calculated that the approximate bandwidth of human retinas is 8.75 megabits per second, whereas a guinea pig's retinal transfer rate is 875 kilobits per second.
+A recent University of Pennsylvania study calculated that the approximate bandwidth of human retinae is 8.75 megabits per second, whereas a guinea pig's retinal transfer rate is 875 kilobits per second.

 MacLaren & Pearson and colleagues at University College London and Moorfields Eye Hospital in London, in 2006, showed that photoreceptor cells could be transplanted successfully in the mouse retina if donor cells were at a critical developmental stage.
 Recently Ader and colleagues in Dublin showed, using the electron microscope, that transplanted photoreceptors formed synaptic connections.

 In 2012, Sebastian Seung and his laboratory at MIT launched EyeWire, an online Citizen science game where players trace neurons in the retina.
 The goals of the EyeWire project are to identify specific cell types within the known broad classes of retinal cells, and to map the connections between neurons in the retina, which will help to determine how vision works.